pgosar/shopping-cart/README.md

-todolist project to get familiar with react again
+Shopping cart project to get familiar with react again.